Ahmed is an experienced tenant with a focus on criminal and regulatory law, undertaking both defence and prosecution work.

 Ahmed has a busy practice often instructed on cases of a serious and complex nature.
 Ahmed has particular expertise in financial crime having dealt with large scale money laundering cases and complex frauds often concerning millions of pounds moving across various jurisdictions.
 Ahmed is experienced in dealing with hawala transfers, cross-border transactions, and cash forfeitures.

 Professional and lay clients have often credited Ahmed’s fearless advocacy and ability to quickly identify legal issues.
 Lay clients have commended his ability to build rapport with them and his emotional intelligence when dealing with their case.

-Ahmed is fluent in Arabic and has strong connections within the Iraqi community, having represented and advised many of them on sensitive legal issues.
-Prior to joining the Bar Ahmed visited Iraq and undertook work experience with the Iraqi High Tribunal and one of its Chief Investigate Judges.
+Ahmed is fluent in Arabic and has strong connections within the Arab community, having represented and advised many of them on sensitive legal issues.
+As well as this, Ahmed is the president of the Arab Lawyers Association.

 - Inn of Court – Inner Temple

 - As a pupil Ahmed was one of eight students shortlisted from Inner Temple’s 96 pupils by the Inn as the one of the best advocates and was invited to compete at the semi-finals.

 R v J – Snaresbrook Crown Court – Conspiracy to conceal criminal property

 Led junior on a 5 handed, £34 million money laundering case.
 Represented the first Defendant who was alleged to have organised a complex multi-jurisdiction money transfer operation.
 After 7 weeks and several legal arguments on disclosure, the Prosecution were forced to offer no evidence.